Melissa K. Norris

-Asparagus might be my favorite pickling vegetable… except for the beans that get turned into dilly beans and the beets for pickled beets, oh, and the cucumbers for fermented garlic dill pickles.
-Okay, I can't pick a favorite, because really, they should all have their place inside a Mason jar and lining my cupboard shelves.
+Asparagus might be my favorite pickling vegetable… except for the beans that get turned into dilly beans and the beets for pickled beets, oh, and the cucumbers for fermented dill pickles or canned garlic dill pickles or bread and butter pickles.
+Okay, I can’t pick a favorite, because really, they should all have their place inside a Mason jar and lining my cupboard shelves.

 As you can see, I'm a lover of all things pickled!

 My favorite way to eat pickled asparagus is as an appetizer.
-It's the way to go.
-Served all by itself, rolled up in ham with a smear of cream cheese, or served side by side on a cheese platter or charcuterie board… you, crispy pickled asparagus, are amazing.
-(And no, it's not weird a bit I'm talking to a pickle, just wait till you try it.)
+It’s the way to go.
+Served all by itself, rolled up in ham with a smear of cream cheese, or served side by side on a cheese platter or charcuterie board… crispy pickled asparagus is amazing.
+It also goes great with Bloody Mary cocktails or mocktails!

 If you're brand new to canning, you may want to check out a few of my resources before getting started.
 Canning 101 is great for those just getting started, as is this article about whether canning food at home is really worth it.
 And once you're done canning your pickled asparagus, be sure to check out my food preservation category for your next project.